 Management's Commitment to Diversity

 Community organizations in which Venable attorneys play an active role include the Boys and Girls Clubs of Washington, DC, The South Baltimore Learning Center, and a host of others in every community in which the firm has a presence.
-In addition, Robert Wilkins was instrumental in the development of the National Museum of African American History and Culture.
-Due in part to the contributions of Mr. Wilkins, Congress passed legislation authorizing the museum and initial appropriations of $30 million for its construction.
+In addition, former Venable partner Robert Wilkins was instrumental in the development of the National Museum of African American History and Culture.
+Partly because of the contributions of Mr. Wilkins, Congress passed legislation authorizing the museum and initial appropriations of $30 million for its construction.

 In pursuit of our mission to support diversity and inclusion in the legal profession, Venable is pleased to consider sponsorship and event requests from all bar affiliated organizations, law schools, and law student organizations.
-We ask that you direct all sponsorship requests and event inquiries to Shannon Curry at +1 202.344.4421 or sdcurry@Venable.com.
+We ask that you direct all sponsorship requests and event inquiries to Noelle Kellogg at +1 212.503.0673 or NEKellogg@Venable.com.